 Their personalities can't be replaced by any other:

-Eilistraee is the underdog, the romantic and idealistic rebel who fights against tyranny, never giving up no matter what hardships she has to face.
-She stands for a people whose spirit has been broken and twisted, so that they could find the joy and freedom that were taken away from their life.
-She is a symbol of all that is beautiful and just, a gleaming light in a sea of darkness, teaching that even there one can find hope for happiness and something worth fighting for.
-The Dark Dancer inspires the drow to conquer back their freedom of choice, of self-expression and fulfillment of life itself, to take a stand and forge their own path, make their own choices, rather than running along binaries set for them by Lolth.
-And she does that by giving them value, acceptance and even love, by passionately fighting for the ideals of life she wishes for her people, singing to their very souls and hearts.
+Eilistraee is the underdog, the romantic, idealistic and indomitable rebel who fights against tyranny, never giving up no matter what hardships she has to face.
+She is a loving mother who stands for her children whose spirit has been broken and twisted, whose existence has been deprived of its value, so that they could find the joy of life and freedom that were taken away from them.
+She is a symbol of all that is beautiful and just, a gleaming light in a sea of darkness, teaching that even there one can find hope, that even when all seems lost, beauty can still be found: something worth fighting and living for.
+Eilistraee inspires the drow to conquer back the freedom of finding their own happiness, of self-expression and fulfillment, of life itself; to take a stand and create their path, make their own choices, rather than running along binaries set for them by Lolth.
+And she does that by showing them a different way, by singing to their very souls and hearts, giving them what they were denied: value, acceptance, kindness and love, by passionately fighting for the ideals of life she wishes for her people.

 On the other hand, Vhaeraun is a militant whose purpose is to undermine the already precarious balance of drow society, making it crumble under the weight of people who no longer want to be puppets or pawns for the fun of a deity with clear ego issues, and wish to conquer a worthy existence for themselves and their race.
 One where instead of agonizing due to pointless and poisoning infighting and being forced in shiny cages underground, the Dark Elves can extend themselves into becoming a powerful race worthy of respect.
 So the Masked Lord stands for rebellion through violent and fierce fighting.